What’s your background? How did you come to be working in analytics?

 What advice would you give to people who are thinking about entering analytics?

 It’s definitely an exciting area that’s continuing to grow and the business demand is still there.
 Predictive analytics is only getting bigger and more important for businesses.
-In terms of advice, I think it’s important that you really what the business is doing.
+In terms of advice, I think it’s important that you really understand what the business is doing.
 Take the time to have the experience as a customer with the company you’re working with and others in the same industry.
 Make sure that you really understand the business you are working with, how decisions are made and who the key stakeholders are, rather than just sitting in front of the very exciting data sets.
 Get in front of them, show them how analytics and data can be used with clear simple examples.
 Even if the modelling itself is complex ,it is really important to keep it simple in terms of what it’s actually doing and how it can be applied in the business.